 In almost every town and city across the country, you need to apply for one or more permits to build a swimming pool.
 There are many horror stories of homeowners building a pool without the necessary permits, with fairly severe consequences.
-Towns hand out thousands in fines and, in some cases, require homeowners to rip out their new pool until they get the permits done.
+Towns hand out thousands in fines and sometimes require homeowners to rip out their new pool until they get the permits done.

 In most places, you only need a residential building permit to start work on your pool area.
 However, some towns and cities require an electrical permit as well, as most pools have an in-ground pump and filtration system that needs to be up to a certain standard.

 To gain municipal approval, you’ll need to contact the relevant authority for your area.
-The department responsible for issuing permits will change depending on which town or city you live in.
+The department responsible for issuing permits will change depending on your town or city.
 There is usually a zoning and planning office within one of the municipal departments of the town, city, or county authority.